act-framework/act/docs/for-react-developers.md

   a testing framework built by Facebook on top of [Jasmine](http://jasmine.github.io/).
   The main advantage of Jest is the "auto mock" functionality, that truly isolates your module for testing.
-(If you're confused by the term "mock" here, don't worry, it's used for many different things in the Node world.
+(If you're confused by the term "mock" here, don't worry, it is used for many different things in the Node world.
 In this case, a mock means being able to override parts of modules, or entire modules, like in libraries as [rewire](https://github.com/jhnns/rewire))